Iraqi expats in UAE and Emiratis are optimistic after Prime Minister’s visit

 * In 2008, the UAE cancelled almost $7 billion of debt owed by Iraq, becoming the first Gulf Arab country to forgive all of Iraq’s debt.

-* On 31 July 2007, following Iraq’s victory of the Asian Cup, Sheikh Mohammad bin Rashid awarded the Iraq National football team for capturing the Asian cup for the first time in the country’s history.
+* On July 31 2007, following Iraq’s victory in the Asian Cup, Sheikh Mohammad bin Rashid awarded the Iraq National football team for capturing the Asian Cup for the first time in the country’s history.

 * Iraq has an embassy in Abu Dhabi and a Consulate General in Dubai while the UAE has an embassy in Baghdad.